Lorenzo Amoruso: Blackburn Rovers

 Amoruso left Rangers in July 2003 to make a £1.4 million move to Blackburn Rovers, who wanted him as a replacement for Henning Berg.
 The sale was forced by Rangers' large debts.
 His Blackburn debut came on 16 August 2003, when he scored the opening goal of a 5–1 home win over promoted Wolverhampton Wanderers.
 In October, he was ruled out following a knee operation.
 As he returned and came into the team on a sporadic basis playing only eighteen times for Blackburn.
 His 2004–05 season was marred by regular injuries and he did not play any part of the 2005–06 season.
 He was released by Rovers in the summer of 2006.

 In January 2008, Amoruso briefly came out of retirement to sign for Cosmos of San Marino on a part-time basis.

 International career

-Amoruso represented Italy at the 1987 FIFA U-16 World Championship and won two caps at Under 21 level.
+Amoruso represented Italy at the 1987 FIFA U-16 World Championship and won two caps at Under-21 level.

 He was never selected by Italy at full international level, which Amoruso attributed to a "strange mentality" pervading his homeland.
 He blamed Giovanni Trapattoni, Cesare Maldini and Dino Zoff for failing to provide him with the call-up he felt he deserved.
 In 2020, he reiterated his view that moving to Rangers cost him the chance to play for Italy.

 In 2004 Amoruso expressed a desire to play for Scotland, through residency.
 He said: "I began to feel like part of me was Scottish."

 After retirement

 On 15 September 2010, Amoruso was hired by his former club Fiorentina as a scout for the first team.
 After almost two years with the club, he stepped down from his role.

+He is now a commentator on Serie A games for international audiences for example StarZ / Abu Dhabi Sports TV.